ShreeraamGit/Disaster-Response-Pipeline-ETL-ML/README.md

 ### Licensing and Acknowledgements

-This data set used for training is provided by Figure Eight and Udacity.
+This data set used for training is provided by [Figure Eight](https://appen.com/datasets/combined-disaster-response-data/).